-Read on to learn everything you need to know about the leading technologies on the market: Flutter app development and React Native app development.
+Read on to learn everything you need to know about the leading technologies on the market: Flutter and React Native.
 By the end of this article, you’ll be able to easily tell which one is a better choice for your business case.

 Flutter is a portable UI toolkit introduced by Google in December 2018.
 It’s a Software Development Kit (SDK) that comes with many different tools and widgets.
 In other words, it helps developers to easily build and deploy natively compiled applications for web, desktop, and mobile comprising iOS and Android.
 All of them use a single codebase.
 Examples of apps made with Flutter are Google Ads or the official apps for Hamilton, a Broadway musical.